 An INC can be awarded only upon the students' request and when the completion of the outstanding work or an alternate final examination may result in a passing grade.

 The outstanding work or alternate examination must be completed by the date agreed upon between the instructor and the student.
 The INC will be replaced by an official course grade when the work is completed.
 If a revised grade is not submitted within 3 months, the INC will lapse to an F.

 Refer toPDF file Policy 46 for full details regarding incomplete grades.

-If an INC grade is to be issued, the instructor and student must discuss the reason for the request, fill out anPDF file Incomplete (INC) Grade Update Form and submit a copy to the Academic Coordinator at least two days before the grade submission deadline, for the department's records.
+If an INC grade is to be issued, the instructor and student must discuss the reason for the request, fill out anPDF file Incomplete (INC) Grade Update Form and submit a copy to the Niki Makropoulos at least two days before the grade submission deadline, for the department's records.

 Do not issue an INC grade if the Incomplete form has not been submitted to the Academic Coordinator before the deadline.